BAH, JOM!

 What changed this week

-This week’s local coverage clustered around policy debate, enforcement, and public confidence.
+This week’s local coverage clustered around Anwar Ibrahim, migrant workers, and Malaysian politics.
 Taken together, the stories pointed to broader shifts in institutional pressure, public risk, or diplomatic movement rather than a single isolated event.

 Why it matters